chandramouli6890/Simplecar/_posts/2025-01-04-introduction-to-tdd-for-vehicle-models-in-cpp.md

 and writing the first test for the Vehicle class.
 This will give us a starting point for building the rest of the system.

-If you’d like to follow along, make sure you’ve set up your environment and cloned the GitHub repository for this project.

 The source code for the series is available on Github:
 [https://github.com/chandramouli6890/simplecar](https://github.com/chandramouli6890/simplecar)

-To follow along this post, make sure you checkout the following tag
+To follow along this post, make sure you checkout the following git-tag
 ```bash
 git checkout part1-introduciton
 ```